Bombardier ALP-46: ALP-46A

 The ALP-46A locomotives use Bombardier's MITRAC 3000 electric propulsion system.
 The traction converters (Bombardier MITRAC TC 3360 AC series) are from a newer generation based on IGBT technology.
 The converters are water cooled and have individual inverters for each traction motor (Bombardier MITRAC DR 3700F series).
-Power at rail is increased to 7500 hp and top speed is increased to 125 mph, though NJ Transit limits them to 100.
+Power at rail is increased to 7500 hp and top speed is increased to 125 mph, though NJ Transit restricts the speed to 100 mph.